 - Snakes!
 The hardest part of living in the woods is that, until you get really close, all sticks look like snakes.
 And vice versa.

 - Hearing a long-eared owl claiming its nightly kill at the end of our driveway.
-Before we figured out this Rangeley relative of a screech-owl wasn’t a little old lady being ax murdered, we spent some chilling moments out on the porch in our underwear wondering what it wanted from us.
-Now there’s a haunting sound that would give any trick-or-treaters who are brave enough to come out my way a kick butt dose of natural adrenaline!
+Before we figured out this Rangeley relative of a screech-owl wasn’t a little old lady being ax murdered, we spent some chilling moments out on the porch in our skivvies wondering what it wanted from us.
+Now there’s a haunting sound that would give any trick-or-treaters brave enough to come out my way a kick butt dose of natural adrenaline!